felipetovarhenao/bell-tutorials/public/markdown/07_listfunctions.md

 ### Q: Can I combine list functions?

-**A**: Yes, any function can be chained to another, in either syntax.
+**A**: Yes, any function can be chained to another, in either syntax style.
 For example:

 ```py
 $data = [C4 [E4 G4]] [F4 A4 C5];